eBay/tsv-utils/docs/tool_reference/tsv-uniq.md

 The alternatives to the default 'uniq' mode are 'number' mode and 'equiv-class' mode.
 In 'equiv-class' mode (`--e|equiv`), all lines are written to standard output, but with a field appended marking equivalent entries with an ID.
 The ID is a one-upped counter.

 'Number' mode (`--z|number`) also writes all lines to standard output, but with a field appended numbering the occurrence count for the line's key.
-The first line with a specific key is assigned the number '1', the second with the key is assigned number '2', etc. 'Number' and 'equiv-class' modes can be used together.
+The first line with a specific key is assigned the number '1', the second with the key is assigned the number '2', etc. 'Number' and 'equiv-class' modes can be used together.

 The `--r|repeated` option can be used to print only lines occurring more than once.
 Specifically, the second occurrence of a key is printed.
 The `--a|at-least N` option is similar, printing lines occurring at least N times.
 (Like repeated, the Nth line with the key is printed.)